-Development proposals at caravan parks on Mersea Island, including change of use, intensification of an existing use, or change in activities on site will be supported where they:
+Development proposals at caravan parks on Mersea Island, including change of use, intensification of an existing use, or change in activities on site will only be supported where they meet all of the following criteria:

-- (i) Have adequate wastewater treatment and sewage infrastructure capacity to serve the caravan park and to protect the EU designated coastal bathing water quality and to help meet EU Water Framework Directive requirements: - (ii) Help protect the integrity of European sites and minimise disturbance to migratory or over wintering birds using the sites; - (iii) Minimise impact on the amenity of residents or businesses living or operating near the site; - (iv) Are supported with a Site Specific Flood Risk Assessment and Flood Management and Flood Evacuation Plan; and - (v) Are supported by measures to promote sustainable travel for leisure on Mersea.
+- (i) Have adequate wastewater treatment and sewage infrastructure capacity to serve the caravan park and to protect the EU designated coastal bathing water quality and to help meet EU Water Framework Directive requirements; - (ii) Help protect the integrity of habitats sites and minimise disturbance to designated breeding and wintering species using the sites.
+Any future extensions to caravan parks will require their own HRA and where required appropriate assessment; - (iii) Minimise impact on the amenity of residents or businesses living or operating near the site; - (iv)Are supported with a Site Specific Flood Risk Assessment and Flood Management and Flood Evacuation Plan; and - (v) Are supported by measures to promote sustainable travel for leisure on Mersea.